COCOON HOUSE

 Everett, Washington

 Description: At Cocoon House, we empower young people, families, and communities in Snohomish County to break the cycle of homelessness through outreach, housing, and prevention.
-As a Youth Housing Support Staff , internally referred to as a Residential Youth Counselor , you will be responsible for providing a safe and supportive environment for teens in the care of Cocoon House, promoting positive interaction, providing life skills, social skills, and other enrichment activities at our Transitional Living Program located in Everett and Emergency Shelter located in Monroe .
-Youth Housing Support Staff have the opportunity to build supportive relationships with clients and model healthy boundaries while working alongside them in a residential setting.
+The Outreach Youth Support Staff, internally referred to as the Outreach Youth Counselor provides a safe and supportive environment for youth experiencing or at risk of homelessness at our youth drop-in center, U-Turn - promoting positive interactions, providing life skills, social skills and enrichment activities.
+The Outreach Youth Counselor provides needed information and referrals, linkages to needed services, and crisis intervention.
+This role has a focus on reducing involvement in youth violence; increasing youths' abilities to access services to become more self-sufficient; and increasing supports in youths' lives.
 The ideal candidate will have a passion for working with youth, knowledge of best practices in youth development, and a desire to make a positive difference in their lives.
-If this sounds like you, we would love to hear from you.
 Cocoon House is committed to continually growing in our equity, diversity, and inclusion journey, and candidates with lived experience or who identify as BIPOC and/or LGBTQ+ are strongly encouraged to apply!
 We will also provide reasonable accommodation to qualified persons with disabilities upon request.
-Youth Housing Support Staff Duties & Responsibilities: Full-Time, Part-Time, On-Call/Relief Hours Available On-site in Everett & Monroe locations Both programs are 24/7 and have three shifts.
-Please note that certain shifts may not be available at the time you apply for the role.
-Those set shifts are: Day - 8:00am to 4:00pm Swing - 3:30pm to 11:30pm Overnight -11:00pm to 8:30am Starting Wages: $21-23/hr depending on shift +$1.50/hr pay differential for multi-lingual skills with additional paperwork Must have weekend availability Build supportive relationship with youth and staff with a positive and collaborative approach.
-Maintain and model healthy and safe boundaries with youth.
-Accept a variety of lifestyles, behaviors, and cultural and spiritual practices.
-Assess emergency situations, gather pertinent information, and provide proper support.
-Follow mandating reporting and licensing policies and procedures.
-De-escalate youth in crises and utilize anti-racist, inclusive, equity-based, and trauma-informed care in all of their work.
-Process intakes and exits for youth, provide orientation to incoming youth to the program, and enter required data for proper recordkeeping.
-Partner with case managers to support youth case plans and interact with you in alignment with their established plans.
-This includes communicating with fellow staff regarding the plan and maintaining appropriate logs and forms with updated information.
-Supervise youth in the program and ensure safety while holding youth accountable to policies, guidelines, and rules by assigning appropriate consequences in collaboration with fellow staff.
-Assisting, demonstrating, and teaching youth household tasks.
-Maintain cleanliness of facilities.
-Provide meals including grocery shopping, planning, and cooking.
-Arrange appointments, fill prescriptions, and dispense medication for youth.
-Communicate with other providers to assure youth are following through with their commitments.
-Respond to community calls, drop-ins, and referrals with appropriate information and directions.
-Participate in enrichment activities programming and planning with fellow staff.
-Provide information and directions for off-site services to youth.
-Transport youth to appointments as needed.
-Benefits: Medical, Dental, and Vision health options with employer contribution 403(b) retirement plan with agency match 21 days PTO accrual in first year 10 agency-recognized holidays Multilingual pay differential opportunities Paid training & testing: CPR/first aid, food handler's permit, blood borne pathogens, abuse awareness, TB testing, and additional in-depth practical trainings Benefits available for qualifying part-time and full-time employee statuses Requirements: General: High school diploma/GED or high school equivalency Must be 21 years of age or older 6 months minimum of experience working with youth Must attend weekly team meeting and bi-weekly supervision DCYF background clearance Acceptable driver's abstract with no more than 2 violations within last 3 years Possess a valid driver's license, auto insurance, and reliable transportation Physical: Ability to effectively communicate with all internal and external clients Be able to hear voices and alarms.
+Outreach Youth Counselor Duties & Responsibilities: Part-Time (20-25 hours a week) On-site in Everett Must have availability Fridays 1pm-7pm and Saturdays 9:30am-1:30 pm Additional shifts that need coverage (dependent on scheduling needs): Tuesday, Wednesday, Thursday Starting Wages: $21.50-23.50/hr depending on shift +$1.50/hr pay differential for multi-lingual skills with additional paperwork Meet youths' basic needs while building positive relationships with the youth to establish trust and support.
+Link youth to other Cocoon House programs including Advocates and Navigators for case management services.
+Conduct stationary outreach at Cocoon House U-turn Drop-In Resource Center to ensure all youth are aware of other Cocoon House services.
+Cook and clean as scheduled and complete organizational or event planning projects as assigned by U-Turn Program Manager Support of all volunteers and community partners.
+Collect and track data on services received throughout the shift and complete weekly data requirements to assist U-Turn Program.
+Benefits: Medical, Dental, and Vision health options with employer contribution 403(b) retirement plan with agency match 21 days PTO accrual in first year 10 agency-recognized holidays Multilingual pay differential opportunities Paid training & testing: CPR/first aid, food handler's permit, blood borne pathogens, abuse awareness, TB testing, and additional in-depth practical trainings Benefits available for qualifying part-time and full-time employee statuses Requirements: Skills needed to be successful in this role: At least 6 months of paid or volunteer experience with at risk youth or enrolled in a human services program.
+Ability to diffuse escalated youth.
+Ability to record and document information on forms as required for case planning and CPS reporting.
+Familiarity with local services and how to access them.
+Ability to assess situations and gather pertinent information.
+Ability to assess dangerous situations and access emergency services.
+Ability to relate with youth and staff.
+Ability to maintain boundaries with youth.
+Must have the ability to work independently and as part of a team.
+Ability to assess and prioritize youths' needs developmentally.
+Be able to assess emergencies and get proper support.
+Acceptance of a variety of lifestyles, behaviors, and cultural and spiritual practices.
+Commitment to Agency's mission and positive youth development model.
+General: High school diploma/GED or high school equivalency Must be 21 years of age or older 6 months minimum of experience working with youth Must attend weekly team meeting and weekly supervision DCYF background clearance Acceptable driver's abstract with no more than 2 violations within last 3 years Possess a valid driver's license, auto insurance, and reliable transportation Physical: Ability to effectively communicate with all internal and external clients Be able to hear voices and alarms.
 Ability to read and comprehend a variety of materials Ability to operate phone, computer, and record information for files and logs Must be able to lift up to 50 Ibs Must have ability to run up and down indoor and outdoor stairwells in case of youth emergency.
-Go up and down stairs Compensation details: 21-23 Hourly Wage PId443f6ef509a-9023
+Go up and down stairs Compensation details: 21.5-23.5 Hourly Wage PIdf675afbdf33-5367

 Description: At Cocoon House, we empower young people, families, and communities in Snohomish County to break the cycle of homelessness through outreach, housing, and prevention.
-As a Youth Housing Support Staff , internally referred to as a Residential Youth Counselor , you will be responsible for providing a safe and supportive environment for teens in the care of Cocoon House, promoting positive interaction, providing life skills, social skills, and other enrichment activities at our Transitional Living Program located in Everett and Emergency Shelter located in Monroe .
-Youth Housing Support Staff have the opportunity to build supportive relationships with clients and model healthy boundaries while working alongside them in a residential setting.
+The Outreach Youth Support Staff, internally referred to as the Outreach Youth Counselor provides a safe and supportive environment for youth experiencing or at risk of homelessness at our youth drop-in center, U-Turn - promoting positive interactions, providing life skills, social skills and enrichment activities.
+The Outreach Youth Counselor provides needed information and referrals, linkages to needed services, and crisis intervention.
+This role has a focus on reducing involvement in youth violence; increasing youths' abilities to access services to become more self-sufficient; and increasing supports in youths' lives.
 The ideal candidate will have a passion for working with youth, knowledge of best practices in youth development, and a desire to make a positive difference in their lives.
-If this sounds like you, we would love to hear from you.
 Cocoon House is committed to continually growing in our equity, diversity, and inclusion journey, and candidates with lived experience or who identify as BIPOC and/or LGBTQ+ are strongly encouraged to apply!
 We will also provide reasonable accommodation to qualified persons with disabilities upon request.
-Youth Housing Support Staff Duties & Responsibilities: Full-Time, Part-Time, On-Call/Relief Hours Available On-site in Everett & Monroe locations Both programs are 24/7 and have three shifts.
-Please note that certain shifts may not be available at the time you apply for the role.
-Those set shifts are: Day - 8:00am to 4:00pm Swing - 3:30pm to 11:30pm Overnight -11:00pm to 8:30am Starting Wages: $21-23/hr depending on shift +$1.50/hr pay differential for multi-lingual skills with additional paperwork Must have weekend availability Build supportive relationship with youth and staff with a positive and collaborative approach.
-Maintain and model healthy and safe boundaries with youth.
-Accept a variety of lifestyles, behaviors, and cultural and spiritual practices.
-Assess emergency situations, gather pertinent information, and provide proper support.
-Follow mandating reporting and licensing policies and procedures.
-De-escalate youth in crises and utilize anti-racist, inclusive, equity-based, and trauma-informed care in all of their work.
-Process intakes and exits for youth, provide orientation to incoming youth to the program, and enter required data for proper recordkeeping.
-Partner with case managers to support youth case plans and interact with you in alignment with their established plans.
-This includes communicating with fellow staff regarding the plan and maintaining appropriate logs and forms with updated information.
-Supervise youth in the program and ensure safety while holding youth accountable to policies, guidelines, and rules by assigning appropriate consequences in collaboration with fellow staff.
-Assisting, demonstrating, and teaching youth household tasks.
-Maintain cleanliness of facilities.
-Provide meals including grocery shopping, planning, and cooking.
-Arrange appointments, fill prescriptions, and dispense medication for youth.
-Communicate with other providers to assure youth are following through with their commitments.
-Respond to community calls, drop-ins, and referrals with appropriate information and directions.
-Participate in enrichment activities programming and planning with fellow staff.
-Provide information and directions for off-site services to youth.
-Transport youth to appointments as needed.
-Benefits: Medical, Dental, and Vision health options with employer contribution 403(b) retirement plan with agency match 21 days PTO accrual in first year 10 agency-recognized holidays Multilingual pay differential opportunities Paid training & testing: CPR/first aid, food handler's permit, blood borne pathogens, abuse awareness, TB testing, and additional in-depth practical trainings Benefits available for qualifying part-time and full-time employee statuses Requirements: General: High school diploma/GED or high school equivalency Must be 21 years of age or older 6 months minimum of experience working with youth Must attend weekly team meeting and bi-weekly supervision DCYF background clearance Acceptable driver's abstract with no more than 2 violations within last 3 years Possess a valid driver's license, auto insurance, and reliable transportation Physical: Ability to effectively communicate with all internal and external clients Be able to hear voices and alarms.
+Outreach Youth Counselor Duties & Responsibilities: Part-Time (20-25 hours a week) On-site in Everett Must have availability Fridays 1pm-7pm and Saturdays 9:30am-1:30 pm Additional shifts that need coverage (dependent on scheduling needs): Tuesday, Wednesday, Thursday Starting Wages: $21.50-23.50/hr depending on shift +$1.50/hr pay differential for multi-lingual skills with additional paperwork Meet youths' basic needs while building positive relationships with the youth to establish trust and support.
+Link youth to other Cocoon House programs including Advocates and Navigators for case management services.
+Conduct stationary outreach at Cocoon House U-turn Drop-In Resource Center to ensure all youth are aware of other Cocoon House services.
+Cook and clean as scheduled and complete organizational or event planning projects as assigned by U-Turn Program Manager Support of all volunteers and community partners.
+Collect and track data on services received throughout the shift and complete weekly data requirements to assist U-Turn Program.
+Benefits: Medical, Dental, and Vision health options with employer contribution 403(b) retirement plan with agency match 21 days PTO accrual in first year 10 agency-recognized holidays Multilingual pay differential opportunities Paid training & testing: CPR/first aid, food handler's permit, blood borne pathogens, abuse awareness, TB testing, and additional in-depth practical trainings Benefits available for qualifying part-time and full-time employee statuses Requirements: Skills needed to be successful in this role: At least 6 months of paid or volunteer experience with at risk youth or enrolled in a human services program.
+Ability to diffuse escalated youth.
+Ability to record and document information on forms as required for case planning and CPS reporting.
+Familiarity with local services and how to access them.
+Ability to assess situations and gather pertinent information.
+Ability to assess dangerous situations and access emergency services.
+Ability to relate with youth and staff.
+Ability to maintain boundaries with youth.
+Must have the ability to work independently and as part of a team.
+Ability to assess and prioritize youths' needs developmentally.
+Be able to assess emergencies and get proper support.
+Acceptance of a variety of lifestyles, behaviors, and cultural and spiritual practices.
+Commitment to Agency's mission and positive youth development model.
+General: High school diploma/GED or high school equivalency Must be 21 years of age or older 6 months minimum of experience working with youth Must attend weekly team meeting and weekly supervision DCYF background clearance Acceptable driver's abstract with no more than 2 violations within last 3 years Possess a valid driver's license, auto insurance, and reliable transportation Physical: Ability to effectively communicate with all internal and external clients Be able to hear voices and alarms.
 Ability to read and comprehend a variety of materials Ability to operate phone, computer, and record information for files and logs Must be able to lift up to 50 Ibs Must have ability to run up and down indoor and outdoor stairwells in case of youth emergency.
-Go up and down stairs Compensation details: 21-23 Hourly Wage PId443f6ef509a-9023
+Go up and down stairs Compensation details: 21.5-23.5 Hourly Wage PIdf675afbdf33-5367